Amityville is located in Babylon Township just outside of New York City. It’s a quaint town most years, except 1974.

 But then Ronnie kept talking, telling Ric that Dawn and her friend did all the killing… “Then I killed her… to stop her”.
 Said he wrested the gun away and shot her in the head but Dawn’s friend got away.

-Ronnie changed his story again and again over the years, eventually denying even talking to Ric Osuna about Dawn.
+Ronnie changed his story again and again over the years.
+He then denied even talking to Ric Osuna about Dawn.

 Ocean Avenue in Amityville wouldn’t have been the Lutz’s first choice.
 The ritzy neighbourhood was out of their price range.
 Lucky for them recent events brought down the value of one house.